paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-028-wild-and-scenic-rivers.md

   (Q) Muzzleloader Creek from its headwaters in section 2, T. 15 N., R. 3 E., as depicted on the 1952 USGS 15° Ship Mountain topographic map, to its confluence with Jones Creek, as a recreational river.

-  (R) Canthook Creek from its headwaters in section 2, T. 15 N., R. 2 E., as depicted in 99 So in original.
-Probably should be “on”. the 1952 USGS 15° Ship Mountain topographic map, to its confluence with the South Fork Smith River, as a recreational river.
+  (R) Canthook Creek from its headwaters in section 2, T. 15 N., R. 2 E., as depicted in 2 the 1952 USGS 15° Ship Mountain topographic map, to its confluence with the South Fork Smith River, as a recreational river.

   (S) Rock Creek from the national forest boundary in section 6, T. 15 N., R. 2 E., as depicted on the 1952 USGS 15° Ship Mountain topographic map, to its confluence with the South Fork Smith River, as a recreational river.